Ultikynnys/UltiBake/AddonParm.md

 * **Ignore Shape Keys** - When baking objects which utilize shape keys, you might not want to bake the distorted mesh if it is affected by stuff like AO or Decals.

-* **Global File Format** - When baking texture, you might want to specify the texture on a **bake set** basis or you can use the same file format for all bake sets.
+* **Global File Format** - When baking texture, you might want to specify the texture on a **bake set** basis or you can use the same file format for all **Bake Sets**.

 ![alt text](image-10.png)

-* **Decal Subdivision** - Decals are shrinkwraped around the low object, this ensures that the shrinkwrapping works correctly.
+* **Decal Subdivision** - Decals are shrinkwraped around the **low** object, this ensures that the shrinkwrapping works correctly.
 Some meshes require more subdiv, which can be increased on the value to the right of this tickbox.

-* **Use Global Decal Margin** - Just like with the margin for baking, you can specify how much margin the decals have when they are baked to the UV islands on the Low object.
+* **Use Global Decal Margin** - Just like with the margin for baking, you can specify how much margin the **decals** have when they are baked to the UV islands on the Low object.

-* **Decal Stack Height** - This is the height at which the decals are shrinkwrapped to the surface of the low object, depending on the mesh resolution of the decal, this should.
+* **Decal Stack Height** - This is the height at which the **decals** are shrinkwrapped to the surface of the low object, depending on the mesh resolution of the decal, this should.

-* **Alpha Sensitivity** - This is the value thats responsible for specifying how sharp the border for decals that use an alpha mask, keep it as low as possible to reduce border artifacts on decals.
+* **Alpha Sensitivity** - This is the value thats responsible for specifying how sharp the border for **decals** that use an alpha mask, keep it as low as possible to reduce border artifacts on **decals**.